1916 – Founded by the Sisters of St. Joseph, the College opens its doors to 12 students in the Clinton Hill section of Brooklyn.

 2009 - The College announces the introduction of an M.S. in Human Services Management and Leadership on both campuses.

-2010 – St. Joseph’s College offers a new M.A. in Mathematics Education on the Long Island Campus beginning the fall semester.
+2010 – St. Joseph’s College offers a new M.A. in Mathematics Education on the Long Island Campus.

 2011 – In an effort to go green, St. Joseph’s College introduces an environmental studies minor to both its Long Island and Brooklyn campuses, as well as a sustainability mission and committee.